 Call centers have always been a crucial part of the customer experience.
-While the role of call centers has drastically changed to meet heightening customer expectations, not all call center solutions have evolved to keep pace.
+While the role of contact centers has drastically changed to meet heightening customer expectations, not all contact center solutions have evolved to keep pace.

 There are major shifts evident today that reframe the way businesses deliver customer service, affordably and effectively, without sacrificing quality.